lucapette/web/main/content/writing/kafka-streams-or-typestream.md

-I prefer the term "streaming applications" because I like to call things what they are and what they do but I will stick with "event-driven microservice" since I know this naming reaches a wider audience and who wouldn't want that?
+I prefer the term "streaming applications" because I like to call things what they are and what they do but I will stick with "event-driven microservice" because this naming has a wider reach and who doesn't want that?

 All right, you now know I'm reluctantly saying "event-driven microservice" but what do I mean anyway?
 What's an "event-driven microservice"?

 It's a ~~small streaming application~~ microservice that does its job by consuming and producing off an event broker.
-More often than not, the event broker of choice is a Kafka cluster.
-The core characteristic of an event-driven microservice architecture is that the events are durable and can be consumed many times by many different services.
+More often than not, the event broker of choice is a Kafka cluster because the main characteristic of an event-driven microservice architecture is that the events are durable and can be consumed many times by many different services (as opposed as messages passed around using a "traditional" queue).
 Kafka has that and is an obvious choice to unlock the full potential of this approach.

 Here's a trivial example diagram of this architecture:

 ![event-driven sample architecture diagram](/img/event-driven.svg)

-From this point on, when I say event-driven microservice, I'm always talking about a small application (see?) that consumes data via one or more Kafka topics, does its thing, and may send its result back to a Kafka Topic (more about this later).
+From this point on, when I say event-driven microservice, I'm always talking about a small application (see?) that consumes data from one or more Kafka topics, does its thing, and (often) sends its result back to a Kafka Topic.

 I'm ignoring how tricky it is to define what a "small" application is.
 I could probably write a whole article about it (people wrote books about slightly, ehm,